axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ### Token Metadata Registration

-Before linking tokens, ITS Hub needs to know about each token's details (address and decimals) on both chains.
+Before linking tokens, ITS Hub needs to know about each Sui coin and remote token's metadata (address and decimals).

 ### Token Linking

 Once metadata is registered, you can link tokens by specifying which tokens on different chains should be connected.

 ## Link Token Flow

+The basic GMP flow followed by the Source and Destination chains:

 ```
 1. User has access to Token A (Source Chain) and Token B (Destination Chain)